 We know a lot of your pets love to get their paws on rabbits, and as a parent, you may have found that they are not easy to come by.
-When Top Quality replenishes our Whole Ground Rabbit products, they sell out quickly and it is not always clear when we will be making more.
+When Top Quality replenishes our Whole Ground Rabbit products, they sell out quickly, and it is not always clear when we will be making more.
 We believe in full transparency and want to explain why that is and inform you of another challenge rabbits face today.

 If you are purchasing from a pet food manufacturer with a continuous supply of rabbits, it is responsible to inquire about the source.
-Globally, the market for rabbits has increased with 63% of rabbits being sourced from China, then Korea, and Spain.
+Globally, the rabbit market has increased, with 63% of rabbits being sourced from China, Korea, and Spain.
 PETA investigators documented cruel living conditions and inhumane slaughtering practices in one of China’s rabbit farms.
 With this in mind, we purchase domestic-raised rabbits only — that are humanely slaughtered without the use of CO2.
 If you are purchasing from a company that does not disclose information on their rabbit sourcing, we encourage you to reach out and ask.
 As a consumer, you can fight against inhumane practices by supporting reputable and humane farms and processors.

 Despite the difficulty of sourcing domestic-raised rabbits, an emerging disease threatens rabbit populations across the United States.
 The virus is called Rabbit Hemorrhagic Disease or RHDV2 and has proven highly contagious to wild and domestic rabbits.
 I want to preface this by saying RHDV2 is NOT transmittable to dogs or cats.
 The U.S. Department of Agriculture states:

 “It can be spread through direct contact or exposure to an infected rabbit’s excretions or blood.
 The virus can also survive and spread from carcasses, food, water, and contaminated materials.
 People can spread the virus indirectly by carrying it on their clothing and shoes.”